 These team members will be your key to building relationships so they need to really love people as well.
 Their skills will determine a base, but their personality will shine in the end and bring in more partnerships, clients, and results.

 Your sales assistant should be your most organized person.
 They might live and breathe Trello, color-code their daily tasks, and take photos of their perfectly organized kitchen pantry.
 The specific daily tasks will vary, but administrative work is paramount which means things like answering phones and keeping calendars.

-They’re also going to be very people-oriented and customer service focused.
+They’re also going to be very people-oriented and customer service-focused.
 The number one skill/task they’ll be doing is as a liaison between account managers and clients.
 If they’re unorganized or hate even answering their own phone, you may want to look elsewhere.

 Sales Assistant salary analysis:

 This is perfect for someone looking to get into sales.
 Starting them at an average of $15.83 per hour plus bonuses and/or commissions will give them an incentive to learn a lot.
-It will also be someone that wants to grow within your team but has the basic knowledge of Microsoft Office (Excel, Word, etc).
+It will also be someone that wants to grow within your team but has a basic knowledge of Microsoft Office (Excel, Word, etc).